 The project work connects theory to practice by working with a specific urban development case.
-The teachers form groups of 4-6 people and devise the cases.
+The teachers form groups of 4-6 people but your group is free to decide on a case within certain frames.
 These are the important activities of the group work: